 Hiring a professional pest controller is not a requirement under these standards.
 If pests cannot be adequately controlled by the food business itself, a professional pest controller should be called in.

 Not keen on paying a pest controller every 4 weeks to come and fix a fly problem?
 Fair enough too!
 The Fly Lady can supply all you need to fix the issue.
 All food approved and easy to use.
-No Contracts, no call out fees.
-With commercial quality dispensers, requiring attention every 6 weeks, it won’t cost you much time either.
-With the Fly Lady, fly issues are problem every restaurant can afford to fix.
+With the Fly Lady, fly issues are problem every restaurant can afford to eliminate.

-Summer in Australia means flies – be a step ahead and have the solution installed and ready to switch on.
-Create a fly free zone in your restaurant this summer.
+Summer in Australia means flies.
+Be a step ahead and have the solution in place and ready to switch on.
+Avoid fly problems by creating a fly free zone in your restaurant today.

 What is the health inspector looking?